donadonny/Fitting-Room/README.md

  # UnBorify
 ## A collection of entertaining media to brighten up your day!
 ### To do list
-* Create and add new app launcher icon
 * Choose Material Design color scheme
 * Connect more REST APIs for media
   * Memes